sparta/sparta/BUILD.md

 * FFT
   * Which Sparta FFT TPL to enable: FFTW2, FFTW3, or MKL.

+Note: To point to a TPL installation, export <TPL>_ROOT=/path/to/tpl/install before running cmake.

 ## Other options
 * SPARTA_MACHINE
   * String to form the `spa_$SPARTA_MACHINE` binary file name.